Back To Business

 The other day I heard someone on the radio say that cookbooks are the new coffee table book.
 Instead of displaying big volumes about big artists, it seems that we'll pay lots of money ($60 or more is best, he said) for cookbooks full of food porn photos that we ogle but don't cook from.
 Television cooking programs don't even pretend any more to be about making real meals; most are either an extreme cooking competition or else a narrative so you can live someone else's life, maybe on a ranch.
 Our cooking magazines, blogs, and books present a world of home cooking that is so art directed and perfect -- all free-range, all organic, all local, all the time -- that it sets a bar impossibly high to reach.
 I increasingly talk with home cooks who confess their insecurities despite the wonderful meals that they make.
 Speaking of bars, even a plain martini isn't good enough; you must use small batch vodka, home-brined olives, and some arcane free-trade syrup.

-And then I read Jennifer Hess's candid, raw post at Last Night's Dinner (see the link below).
+And then I read Jennifer Hess's candid, raw post at Last Night's Dinner (see our link).
 Finally, a little reality from a wonderful home cook and passionate writer.

 So for those of you who feel the pressure from all those perfect food photos and happy stories and think you're the only one whose results and experiences have no resemblance to the echo chamber we cook in today, here's a reminder about the realities of home cooking: